FirstPersonNetwork/ostc-fpp-rs/docs/lkmv-tool-commands.md

 ## lkmv setup

 Run the setup wizard to set up your environment.
-It creates configuration profiles, generates a Community DID, and a cryptographic key pair.
+It creates configuration profiles, generates a Persona DID, and a cryptographic key pair.

 ```bash
 lkmv setup